anzweidrej/sudochan/README.md

 composer install
 ```

-3. Create a basic instance-config.php in the /inc folder.
+3. Create a basic instance-config.php in the root directory.
 4. Navigate to /install.php in your web browser and follow the prompts.
 5. Sudochan should now be installed.
 Log in to /mod.php with the default username and password combination: admin / password.